Missive vs Drag, Front, Hiver, and More: 2026 Comparisons

 Best for: individuals who want the fastest possible personal inbox, not teams sharing an address.

 Zoho TeamInbox is the value pick when cost is the deciding factor.
-It covers the shared inbox basics, assignments, internal comments, basic rules, and analytics, at the lowest price of any tool here, and it offers a free tier for small teams.
+It covers the shared inbox basics, assignments, internal comments, basic rules, and analytics (Professional tier), at the lowest price of any tool here, with a 14-day trial (no free plan; mobile-only app plans exist separately).
 If you already use other Zoho products, it slots neatly into that ecosystem.
+See our Drag vs Zoho TeamInbox comparison for the full breakdown.

 The trade-offs are a less polished interface and feature limits by tier, plus no SLA engine for serious support work.
 It is a sensible starting point for teams that need shared email without enterprise pricing.